Smart + Safe

 MIT has implemented new protocols for building access.
 They include:

-- Requirements to wear an approved face covering while on campus.
+- Wearing an approved face covering while on campus

 Note that as the circumstances of the pandemic evolve, we will all need to be flexible in response to those changing conditions.
 We join with MIT Medical to monitor our collective health status throughout the year and will communicate any needed adjustments to campus procedures as quickly as possible.
 More information and updates on COVID-19 at MIT can be found at MIT Medical.